 I believe the trail is a loop that goes around the waterfall.
 We followed a path through the snow.
 There is a stone bridge that crosses over the stream.
 During our winter visit we were only able to take the trail about 3/4 of the way around the trail.
-(I think in warmer weather the last portion of the trail would be clearer to see and may have some incline to it.)
+(We revisited this spring and experienced the same thing.
+There may be a complete trail but we didn’t see and didn’t have the right footwear to proceed through the last part of the trail.)
 The views were gorgeous.

 A bonus for hikers with kids around Boonton Falls is the large structure of boulders.
 They make for some great pictures and can be a fun spot for a picnic in warmer weather.

 The loop we hiked around Boonton Falls was pretty easy and was between 1/2 to 1 mile.
 We took the loop across the stone bridge, over the stream, but it looked like the trail may go further down and around the stream.
 Due to the cold and our ambitious agenda to get to three of these waterfall hikes in New Jersey in one day we didn’t fully explore the trail.

 For most of the trail, there is fencing that serves as a barrier between the trail and the Boonton Falls.
 The stone bridge itself also has large wire fencing.
 You can see through the fencing.
 As you cross the bridge and head back towards the falls the fencing does not go the full length to the falls.
 If you are hiking with young children or more carefree children take care in this area.

 Both sides of the waterfall did have emergency 911 call boxes.

 I did not see trail markers, but honestly, it would be very hard to get lost.
 The trail is pretty open and wide and it’s easy to see through to the other side.